Visas

 Income threshold for the Korean spouse

-The sponsor's annual income must meet an amount tied to household size, updated annually by the Ministry of Justice.
-Current figures as of January 2026:
+The sponsor's annual income must meet an amount tied to household size, reset every January by the Ministry of Justice.
+Figures effective January 2, 2026:

 Eligible sources include labour income, business income, real estate rental income, interest, dividends, and pensions.
 If the foreign spouse is legally working in Korea on another status, that income counts toward the household.
-Assets held for 6 or more months can be counted at 5% of net value.
+Long-held assets may be substituted for income under Ministry of Justice rules; see the current MOJ notice for the exact substitution formula.
 A biological child with the Korean spouse may waive both the income and language requirements.
-Verify current figures at HiKorea.
+Because these figures change every January, check the current numbers in the Ministry of Justice notice or at HiKorea.

 Housing requirement